The Heart of Me (song): Release

-"The Heart of Me" premiered on 18 February 2016, on the radio show Advanced Placement on Sirius XM's station Alt Nation.
+"The Heart of Me" premiered on 18 February 2016, on the radio show Advanced Placement on SiriusXM's station Alt Nation.
 The next day, it was released for digital download through Jackalope and Atlantic.
 It followed "I Feel the Weight" as the second buzz single to premiere in the weeks leading up the March release of iii.
 Atlantic later selected the song to serve as the album's fourth and final single; it was sent to alternative radio in the US on 15 November 2016.
 It was the second single overall from the album to be serviced to radio in the U.S., following "Genghis Khan".
 Two months prior to its radio impact, the song appeared in the racing video game Forza Horizon 3 (2016) on the in-game radio station Horizon Pulse.
 On 3 March 2017, a deep house remix of the song, produced by Dutch DJ duo The Him, was digitally released through Jackalope and Atlantic.